Olof-E/BT25-traffic-monitoring/README.md

 The different stages of the preprocesing pipeline listed above are separated into individual files:

-`cut_out_video.py`
-This file is for cutting out a certain part of the frame.
-The idea is not to process the whole frame since it requires more space, which also helps YOLO run.
-The cutout size is adjusted case by case, depending on what part of the video you want to cut out.
-The same thing is true for the start of x and y.

 `cut_video.py`
-Divides the given source video into shorter clips for easier processing.
+Crops the given source video according to the given (Width, Height) and the top left corner (x_start, y_start) and also cuts the source into shorter clips for easier processing.
 The file can be run as follows:

 ```shell
 py cut_video.py path/to/footage path/to/output_dir 300